gemfire/gemfire-developer-website/content/blog/oql.md

 ```

 ### **Domain Classes**
-The domain classes need to be in the class path of the REPL tool.\
+The domain classes need to be deployed to the servers in the cluster.
 `Employee.java`
 ```java
 package com.vmware.query.blog;